Illustration: Filip Froehlich

 Even though it sounds wonky, if you’re a creator, music copyright—creating copyright, protecting copyright, and monetizing copyright—is the essence of what we do.
 So, let’s dig in.

 In Breaking Down The Biz, we take key concepts related to the music business and break them down into bite-sized chunks.
-Watch the video above for our full walkthrough on today’s topic, and read on for highlights.
+We hope to cover international perspectives in future entrees, but note that our discussion today primarily revolves around U.S. music copyright, and that nuances may change depending on your country.
+With that in mind, watch the video above for our full walkthrough on today’s topic, and read on for highlights.

 What is copyright?

 First of all, what is copyright?
 Copyright is a type of intellectual property.
 Usually, when we think of property, we think of a house or a car.
 But a song is property too—just intangible, a creation of the mind.
 And just like a house or a car, you can also own a song, and that song has value.
 But how does that ownership shake out?

 Copyright is born the moment that a “creation of the mind” is made tangible, defined by two qualities: original and fixed.
 First, it has to be original, or in other words, made by you and not derivative or based off of another work.
 I can’t just add my own lyrics to an existing melody; I have to create something of my own.
 Secondly, it has to be fixed.
 This means it’s not good enough for a song to just be in your head.
 Rather, it needs to be in a format that can be referred to by others.
 That can be as simple as a voice memo you sang into your phone, or as elaborate as an orchestra recording.

 The two types of music copyright

 There are two types of music copyright, making 200% of a song: the compositional copyright and the sound recording copyright.